-- a. signing a new proxy bearing a later date and delivering it to Paramount's registered office or to Paramount's transfer agent, Computershare Trust Company of Canada, at either of the above addresses at least 48 hours (excluding weekends and holidays) prior to the commencement of the Meeting or any adjournment of the Meeting; or - depositing written notice of revocation at Paramount's registered office or to Paramount's transfer agent, Computershare Trust Company of Canada, at either of the above addresses at any time prior to the Meeting or any adjournment thereof.
+- signing a new proxy bearing a later date and delivering it to Paramount's registered office or to Paramount's transfer agent, Odyssey Trust Company, at either of the above addresses at least 48 hours (excluding weekends and holidays) prior to the commencement of the Meeting or any adjournment of the Meeting; or - b. depositing written notice of revocation at Paramount's registered office or to Paramount's transfer agent, Odyssey Trust Company, at either of the above addresses at any time prior to the Meeting or any adjournment thereof.

-If you choose to vote by proxy delivered by telephone or the internet, you must do so by the Proxy Deposit Deadline.
+If you choose to vote by proxy delivered online, you must do so by the Proxy Deposit Deadline.